cabbruzzese/hrpg/README.md

 Best at movement and stealth.

 Soul Essences give temporary invisibility.
+Other powerups also take effect after reaching higher levels.

 When the heretic attacks an unsuspecting foe, or one engaged in another fight, he deals a big surprise attack bonus.
 Be quick to catch the monsters off guard.